Commonwealth Games: Ross Murdoch and James Wilby win 200m breaststroke medals - NewsBreak

 BBC

-Adam Peaty suffers shock Commonwealth Games defeat as team-mate James Wilby wins 100m breaststroke

 Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.
-England's James Wilby shattered team-mate Adam Peaty's hold on the 100m breaststroke title with...
+Scotland women kept alive their chances of reaching the Commonwealth Games hockey semi-finals by...

+Euro 2022 final: Match-winner Chloe Kelly says England in dreamland after beating Germany 2-1

+England match-winner Chloe Kelly says "this is what dreams are made of" after the Lionesses defeated Germany in the Euro 2022 final to win a first major trophy.
+Ella Toone gave Sarina Wiegman's side the lead in front of 87,192 at Wembley - a record for a men's and women's European Championship final.

 BBC